The Chase Australia: Ratings

-Beat The Chasers
+Beat the Chasers

-In August 2020, it was announced that an Australian version of Beat The Chasers would be produced.
+In August 2020, Seven Network announced that an Australian version of Beat the Chasers would be produced.
 This version includes all the local Chasers of the series: Brydon Coverdale, Issa Schultz, Matt Parkinson and Cheryl Toh, as contestants try to beat them in order to win big cash prizes.
 The series premiered on 1 November 2020 and aired on Sundays at 7:00 p.m. for five consecutive weeks.

 A single contestant plays the Cash Builder round, answering a series of multiple-choice questions worth $1,000 each.
 The round ends once they either miss a question or get five right; a miss on the first question immediately eliminates the contestant with no winnings.
 They must then decide how many chasers from two to four to face in a timed head-to-head round, with the chasers specifying a time limit for themselves (up to a maximum of 60 seconds) and offering larger cash prizes as an incentive to face more of them.
 The offer to face two chasers is always equal to the amount earned in the Cash Builder.

 The contestant's clock is set to 60 seconds, while the chasers' clock is set to their agreed-on time.
 Only one clock runs at any given moment, starting with the contestant; the side in control must answer a question correctly to stop their clock and turn control over to the opposing side.
 The chasers must buzz-in to respond and may not confer on any questions.
 The contestant wins the money on offer if the chasers' clock runs out first, or nothing if their clock runs out.

 Unlike the original British version, the Australian version of Beat the Chasers utilises a tournament format.
 The seven contestants with the highest cash winnings after the first four episodes are invited to return for a final showdown against the chasers in the fifth.
 The final follows the same rules, with some changes: